brahms/Calendar1/README.md

 Tracing logs are located in the cwd in a file called `client.log`

+Before you can do anything with the client program you need to login using the `l` or `login` command followed by your username.
+At which point the program will tell you to create a calendar which you can do using the command `cc` or `create-calendar` followed by your username again.

 Source Code
 -----------
 All source code is written in either `Groovy` or `Java`.
-There are three separatre projects `:common`, `:server`, and `:client`. `:common` contains source code used by both the server and client projects, such as the serializable request/response pojos used in the queue system as well the domain objects `Calendar`, `Event`, etc.
+There are three separate projects `:common`, `:server`, and `:client`. `:common` contains source code used by both the server and client projects, such as the serializable request/response pojos used in the queue system as well the domain objects `Calendar`, `Event`, etc.